Contrasting Intelsat (INTEQ) and Its Competitors

-Intelsat (OTCMKTS: INTEQ) is one of 37 public companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Intelsat to related businesses based on the strength of its analyst recommendations, institutional ownership, earnings, risk, profitability, dividends and valuation.
+Intelsat (OTCMKTS: INTEQ) is one of 37 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Intelsat to related companies based on the strength of its risk, institutional ownership, dividends, valuation, profitability, analyst recommendations and earnings.

 Profitability

-This table compares Intelsat and its rivals’ net margins, return on equity and return on assets.
+This table compares Intelsat and its competitors’ net margins, return on equity and return on assets.

 |Net Margins